githwxi/XATSHOME/contrib/githwxi/pground/proj002@250507/misc000/README.md

 As the name for this counterpart function is known, we are able to call it inside `hello_cats.js`.
 This shows how to call ATS3 functions from JS.
 The very same idea allows JS functions to be called from ATS3 as well.
-However, we should probably emphasize that minimizing the need to call from one side to the other side is in general considered a good programming style that one should follow.
+However, we should probably emphasize that minimizing the need to call from one side to the other side is in general considered a good programming style and one should follow it.

 Happy ATS programming!